Ketel Marte Player Props: Diamondbacks vs. Dodgers

 |Games w/1+ RBI

+- The pitching staff for the Dodgers has a collective eight K/9, which ranks 21st in MLB.

-- The Dodgers had the top team ERA among all MLB pitching staffs (2.81).
+- The Dodgers' 2.17 team ERA ranks third across all MLB pitching staffs.

+- Dodgers pitchers combine to surrender two home runs (0.3 per game), the first-fewest in the league.

+- The Dodgers will look to May (0-0) in his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.